Vintage Chicken Scratch design, with quilting marks.

 As the early settlers moved across America, the craft came with them.
 Thus, it’s known by different names: Amish embroidery, depression lace, lace stitch, and snowflake embroidery.

-Additional materials needed to complete: Batting, hoop, needle, floss, and thread.
+Additional materials needed to complete: Needle, thread, hoop, ribbon, batting, lace and floss.

 Floss requirements included.